 Pellegrino Artusi (1820-1911) in his book: "Science in the Kitchen and the Art of Eating Well" writes: «Quando incontrate la cucina emiliana, fate una riverenza, perché se la merita».
-When you meet the Emilian cuisine, make a curtsy, because it deserves it.
+When you meet Emilian cuisine, make a curtsy because it deserves it.

-Emilia is the region south of the Po valley, very fertile land and famous for its refined cuisine linked to the extravagance of the aristocratic families.
+Emilia Romagna is the region south of the Po valley, a very fertile land famous for its refined cuisine linked to the extravagance of the aristocratic families.

 Traditional recipes from this region are opulent and sumptuous, consistent with the court's lavish lifestyle.

-It was during 1511 when Pope Julius II besiege the city of Mirandola, and as the food was scarce the population started using parts of the pig that were thrown out before then.
+It was during 1511 when Pope Julius II besieged the city of Mirandola, and as the food was scarce, the population started using parts of the pig that were thrown out before then.

-They started using the rind and the feet, inventing what is now called Cotechino and traditionally eaten every first day of the year.
+They started using the rind and the feet, inventing what is now called Cotechino, traditionally eaten every first day of the year.

-Another famous product from the region is the Parmigiano Reggiano.
-There has been a heated debate about the origin of the cheese which was born in Reggio region.
+Another famous product from the region is the Parmigiano Reggiano (Parmesan Cheese).
+There has been a heated debate about the origin of the cheese, born in the Reggio region.

-However, as the commercial center of the region was in Parma the cheese was earlier called only Parmigiano.
+However, as the region's commercial center was in Parma, the cheese was earlier called only Parmigiano.

 Tagliatelle and Tortellini

-The pride of the region is the fresh homemade pasta as wheat is farmed in its fertile fields of the Po valley.
+The pride of the region is the fresh homemade pasta as wheat, and durum wheat flour is farmed and produced in its fertile fields of the Po valley.

 Tagliatelle, lasagne, tortellini, and ravioli are creations that require long and elaborate preparations.